newmancroos/DotNet_Core_Learn/README.md

         <br/>ex: <b>ILogger<Startup> logger</b>
        </p>
        <p>
         For displaying static page like image or html we need to add app.UseStaticFiles middleware and to use default html file(default.html) we need to add app.UseDefaultFiles().
-But the order should br app.UseDefaultFiles and then app.UseStaticFiles(). <br/>
+But the order should br app.UseDefaultFiles and then app.UseStaticFiles(). <br>
-        In app.UseDefaultfiles we have option(DefaultFilesOptions) to change the default file from default.html file to any other files. <br/>
+        In app.UseDefaultfiles we have option(DefaultFilesOptions) to change the default file from default.html file to any other files.

-        Likewise instead of useing app.UseDefaultFiles() and app.UseStaticFiles() we can use one middleware called app.UseFileServer() middleware. this also accept file option to change default file(FileServerOption)
+        <br>Likewise instead of useing app.UseDefaultFiles() and app.UseStaticFiles() we can use one middleware called app.UseFileServer() middleware. this also accept file option to change default file(FileServerOption)
        </p>
        <p>
-            <h3>Environment Variable</h3><br/>
+            <h3>Environment Variable</h3><br>
             Environment varibale for various profile will be found in launchSettings.json, we can also set the environment varible by adding new environment variable in Control panal -> System : Environment Variable "ASPNETCORE_ENVIRONMENT = Development"
        </p>
     </p>
 </p>